-Finish: remarkably long & “peppery” – black pepper, sweet chiles, vanilla spice, dense charred oak, licorice, leather, Coca-Cola Classic, citrus zest, confectioners sugar, ginger beer, lingering cinnamon & clove
+Finish: remarkably long & peppery – black pepper, sweet chiles, vanilla spice, dense charred oak, licorice, leather, Coca-Cola Classic, citrus zest, confectioners sugar, ginger beer, lingering cinnamon & clove

-What an excellent finish.
+What an excellent finish!
 Waves of black pepper intertwine with charred oak and sweet cola in a seemingly never-ending medley of complexity and maturity.
 I’ve experienced lengthy finishes before, but never from a Wild Turkey rye expression – not like this.
 There’s a lot going on here and it’s not just earth and spice.
 There’s intense vanilla, zesty citrus, and a sly, sugary lace that weaves through layers of licorice and faint ginger beer.
 By far, the finish is the premier aspect of this whiskey – an aspect that sets it apart from numerous Kentucky straight rye whiskeys of practically every price tier.
 4.5/5

 Overall: What can I say?
 Master’s Keep Cornerstone is the best modern Wild Turkey rye whiskey expression I’ve had to date.
 It’s a high-quality pour – but – it’s not the end-all, be-all of Wild Turkey limited editions.
 Not even close.
 Don’t get me wrong.
 Cornerstone has a lot to offer the Wild Turkey and rye whiskey enthusiast.
-At the same time, it touts a fair share of commonalities with Russell’s Reserve Single Barrel Rye – enough to make one weigh the $100-plus price difference between the two.
+At the same time, it touts a fair share of commonalities with Russell’s Reserve Single Barrel Rye – enough to make one weigh the over $100 price difference between the two.
 They’re not the same, but they’re not entirely distant either.

 My advice to anyone contemplating the $175 purchase – try before you buy.
 And if the opportunity presents itself, taste Cornerstone against Russell’s Reserve Single Barrel Rye.
-Hell, throw in a pour of Wild Turkey 101 Rye and Russell’s Reserve 6-Year Rye for good measure.
+Hell, throw in a pour of Wild Turkey 101 Rye and Russell’s Reserve Six-Year Rye for good measure.
 Go blind.
-You might just find your preference leans towards the younger, sweeter profiles of 101 and Russell’s Reserve 6.
+You might just find your preference leans towards the younger, sweeter profiles of 101 Rye and Russell’s Reserve Six-Year.
 However, if you’re a fan of Russell’s Reserve Single Barrel Rye but want a little more ABV and significant peppery spice, you’ll likely appreciate the investment.

 Rating: 4.25/5 🦃

 Before signing off, I’d like to say to Eddie Russell, you did a damn fine job with this whiskey, sir.
 But your work is far from done.
-I expect even finer limited edition rye expressions down the road – expressions that will affirm exactly what Cornerstone’s name implies – a strong foundation.
+I expect even finer limited edition rye expressions down the road – expressions that will affirm precisely what Cornerstone’s name implies – a strong foundation.

-And to my readers, note there’s something even greater here – a much deeper meaning in this whiskey’s name.
+And to my readers, note there’s something greater here – a much deeper meaning in this whiskey’s name.
 If you think about it, when filled, the barrels comprising Cornerstone were originally destined for Wild Turkey’s standard rye offerings.
 If it weren’t for Bruce Russell, that’s all they might’ve been.
 Bruce found a level of passion for rye whiskey undiscovered by his father and grandfather.
 He saw something truly special – the promise of what could be.